swagger-api/swagger.io-docs/docs/spec-explained/file-upload.md

 Swagger supports file upload requests with `Content-Type: multipart/form-data`, but does not care about the HTTP method.
 You can use POST, PUT or any other method, provided that the operation consumes `multipart/form-data`.

-Uploads where payload is just the raw file contents is not supported, because it is not `multipart/form-data`.
+Uploads where the payload is just the raw file contents are not supported, because they are not `multipart/form-data`.
 That is, Swagger does not support something like:

 ```
 curl --upload-file archive.zip http://example.com/upload
 ```

-Note also that file upload in Swagger UI only works for POST requests, because HTML forms in browsers support GET and POST methods only.
+Note also that file uploading in Swagger UI only works for POST requests, because HTML forms in browsers support GET and POST methods only.

 **Can I define the Content-Type for uploaded files?**